turtle96/taskell/docs/UserGuide.md

 ## Features

 This section shows the different commands that you can use in Taskell.
 Words that are in UPPER_CASE are parameters.
+The parameters are listed below
+- PRIORITY: Indicates the level of importance of a task ranging from level 0 to 3.
+Level 0, 1, 3 indicates default, low and high priority respectively.
+- RECURRING: Indicates the repetitive nature of a task.
+A task can be repeated daily, weekly or monthly
+- TAG: Indicates the category a task belongs to

-These parameters have to be in the order stated below.
-Words that are in italics are used to identify the parameters while words enclosed in SQUARE_BRACKETS are optional.
+Words that are in italics are used to identify the parameters while words enclosed in SQUARE_BRACKETS are optional. <br>
 INDEX refers to the index number shown in the most recent listing.

 #### Viewing list of commands : `help`